 - This option will take a little bit of time and you will see a bunch of things scroll by – such as what you see below.

-- When the automatic setup is done you will see a similar screen.
+- When the automatic setup is done (it does take a few minutes) you will see a similar screen.

 - I do not know how to leave this screen.
 I can close the console window I have open but there seems no way to log out.